Learn-Write-Repeat/Open-contributions/Tarun_OpenCV_Face-Emotions-Detector.md

    -------------------------------------------------------------
  Now on to This Amazing and Simple Project that I made !

-    The Main Aim was to try to understand if a computer can understand human emotions .
+    The MAIN AIM was to try to understand if a computer can understand human emotions .
 Think about it this way , computers are REALLY smart when it comes to crunching down numbers or even trying to find correlations in datasets that they have never seen before in just a few minutes or hours!
 Something which humans study their whole lives for !
     So that really was the purpose of this project , to see if just by providing few images if a computer can understand basic human emotions , something which even humans find difficult to understand !

+    WHERE can we use this project ?
+This project can be used in every field possible to be honest !
+It can be used to detect workplace mannerisms , observe the reactions of people while viewing your product and list goes ON AND ON !!
  So lets begin !

  ![alt text](https://github.com/tarun36rocker/Open-contributions/blob/master/pic1.png)